nethesis/dante/ciacco/README.md

 Extra fields:

 - `data`: a list of objects with a name and a counter
-- `anonymizable`: boolean value to anonymize the names inside the data array (e.g. user names, IP addresses...)
+- `anonymizable`: boolean value to anonymize the names inside the data array (e.g. user names, IP addresses...) using MD5

 #### Example